juliommen/toro-challenge/README.md

 ```
 npm run start:db
 ```
-This will run the container and create the tables.
+This will run the container and create the tables properly.

-2) Using local DynamoDB instance
+#### 2) Using local DynamoDB instance

 Install database:
 ```